 When you open a design, the Flow Navigator shows a set of commonly used commands for the applicable phase of the design flow.
 Selecting any of these commands in the Flow Navigator opens the design, if it is not already opened, and performs the operation.
-For example, Figure 3-4 shows the commands related to synthesis.
+For example, the following figure shows the commands related to synthesis.